nantu-io/ntcore-doc/docs/README.md

   Check out more details about [**development**](tutorial.md#Development).

 - **Model experiment**<br>
-  Machine learning projects require multiple experiments between different models, often requiring more managed branches and experiments than a normal software development project. the NTCore platform records all model experiments, compares data and obtains the best experimental results.
+  Machine learning projects require multiple experiments between different models, often requiring more managed branches and experiments than a normal software development project.
+The NTCore platform records all model experiments, compares data and obtains the best experimental results.

   Check out more details about [**experiment**](tutorial.md#Experiment).